wch/vagrant-ec2-r/README.markdown

 You can ssh into the machine:
     ssh -i ~/.ec2/test-ec2-keypair ubuntu@<ip address>

-Don't forget to turn off your instances when you're finished:
+This will terminate your instances when you're finished:

     ec2-terminate-instances --region us-west-1 <i-instance_id>